Roadmap

 - added hereditary tyrosinaemia (HT1) to newborn blood spot screening

-- enabled changes to the childhood vaccinations schedule, introduced in July 2025, by making changes to CHIS (Child Health Information Services)
+- enabled the introduction of new chickenpox vaccinations as part of MMR-V, through further changes to CHIS (Child Health Information Services)

 Up next

-- initial work on My Children features for the NHS App, enabling parents to access a new baby's health record online, as announced in the 10 Year Plan for Health
+- initial work on new features for the NHS App, enabling parents to access a new baby’s health record online, as announced in the 10 Year Plan for Health

 - exploring ways to help newborn screening staff better manage cohorts of babies